 Pray and reflect.
 Create a sacred space or an altar where you work with your spirits, a spot where you can tune into them whenever you need their guidance.

 Your relationship with the spirits depends entirely on what you bring, so giving them offerings is a good practice.
 Offerings, for me, are actually not a gift for the spirits.
-Their purpose is to help you get closer to the them.
+Their purpose is to help you get closer to them.
 I give food and drink, incense, votive offerings, and devotions to elevate these material things and my words onto the altar.
 This is a personal declaration of intent to elevate my physical resources to a higher level - to direct them toward the service of spirits.

 Do not ignore them.
 Ignoring their presence actually hurts you more than it hurts them.
 They have no needs and don't really need a relationship with you.
 It is you who need a relationship with the spirits.
 Your greatest pleasure is being in touch with the spirit world.